shivashankaresu/BMI-Calculator/README.md

 ## Installation
 No installation needed - just open index.html in any modern web browser.

-## Screenshot
-Replace with your screenshot filename (example: screenshot.png)

 ## Development
 To modify:
 1. Clone repository